 The peddler was particularly popular, especially among us children.
-When he opened the heavy bag – that he usually carried on his back – it was full of the many wonders of the world: beautiful pieces of cloth, buttons, sewing thread in all colours – and so much more.
+When he opened the heavy bag – that he usually carried on his back – it was full of the many wonders of the world: beautiful pieces of cloth, buttons, sewing threads in all colours – and so much more.

 Just before Christmas came traders selling decorations and paper.
 We were in awe of all this beauty.
 If father or mother bought something, our hearts almost burst with pride.

 From time to time came a man with his grinder, sharpening knives and axes.

 Organ grinders also came by – and quacks – selling so-called medicine.
 We always treated the quacks with great respect, and they were given extra attention.